-BREASTFEEDING WOMEN

-CODE PRIORITY

-344 THYROID DISORDERS I

-Thyroid dysfunctions that occur in pregnant and postpartum women, during fetal development, and in childhood are caused by the abnormal secretion of thyroid hormones.
+BREASTFEEDING WOMEN CODE PRIORITY 344 THYROID DISORDERS I Thyroid dysfunctions that occur in pregnant and postpartum women, during fetal development, and in childhood are caused by the abnormal secretion of thyroid hormones.
 The medical conditions include, but are not limited to, the following: Hyperthyroidism: Excessive thyroid hormone production (most commonly known as Graves' disease and toxic multinodular goiter).
 Hypothyroidism: Low secretion levels of thyroid hormone (can be overt or mild/subclinical).
 Most commonly seen as chronic autoimmune thyroiditis (Hashimoto's thyroiditis or autoimmune thyroid disease).
 It can also be caused by severe iodine deficiency.
 Postpartum Thyroiditis: Transient or permanent thyroid dysfunction occurring in the first year after delivery based on an autoimmune inflammation of the thyroid.
 Frequently, the resolution is spontaneous.
+Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.

-High Risk: Diagnosed thyroid disorder

-345 HYPERTENSION I

-Presence of hypertension or prehypertension diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or someone working under physician's orders.
+High Risk: Diagnosed thyroid disorder.
+345 HYPERTENSION AND PREHYPERTENSION I Hypertension is defined as high blood pressure which may eventually cause health problems and includes chronic hypertension during pregnancy, preeclampsia, eclampsia, chronic hypertension with superimposed preeclampsia, and gestational hypertension.
+Prehypertension is defined as being at high risk for developing hypertension, based on blood pressure levels.
+Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.

-High Risk: Diagnosed hypertension

-346 RENAL DISEASE 1

-Any renal disease including pyelonephritis and persistent proteinuria, but EXCLUDING urinary tract infections (UTI) involving the bladder.
-Presence of renal disease diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or a health professional acting under standing orders of a physician.
+High Risk: Diagnosed hypertension.
+346 RENAL DISEASE I Any renal disease including pyelonephritis and persistent proteinuria, but EXCLUDING urinary tract infections (UTI) involving the bladder.
+Presence of renal disease diagnosed by a physician as self-reported by applicant/ participant/caregiver; or as reported or documented by a physician, or a health professional acting under standing orders of a physician.
 Document: Diagnosis and name of the physician that is treating this condition in participant's health record.

-High Risk: Diagnosed renal disease
+High Risk: Diagnosed renal disease.

 BREASTFEEDING WOMEN CODE PRIORITY 347 CANCER I A chronic disease whereby populations of cells have acquired the ability to multiply and spread without the usual biologic restraints.
 The current condition, or the treatment for the condition, must be severe enough to affect nutritional status.
 Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Document: Description of how the condition or treatment affects nutritional status and the name of the physician that is treating the condition in the participant's health record.
-High Risk: Diagnosed cancer 348 CENTRAL NERVOUS SYSTEM DISORDERS I Conditions which affect energy requirements and may affect the individual's ability to feed self that alter nutritional status metabolically, mechanically, or both.
+High Risk: Diagnosed cancer.
+348 CENTRAL NERVOUS SYSTEM DISORDERS Ι Conditions which affect energy requirements and may affect the individual's ability to feed self that alter nutritional status metabolically, mechanically, or both.
 Includes, but is not limited to: epilepsy, cerebral palsy (CP), and neural tube defects (NTD) such as spina bifida and myelomeningocele.
 Presence of a central nervous system disorder(s) diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or a health professional acting under standing orders of a physician.
 Document: Diagnosis and name of the physician that is treating this condition in participant's health record.
-High Risk: Diagnosed central nervous system disorder
+High Risk: Diagnosed central nervous system disorder.